dreamportdev/Osdev-Notes/02_Architecture/02_Hello_World.md

 ### Printing Digits

 Once we are able to print strings is time to print digits.
-The basic idea is simple, we takeread every single digit that compose the number, and print the corresponding character, luckily enough the digits symbols are consecutive in the ascii map, so for example:
+The basic idea is simple, we read every single digit that compose the number, and print the corresponding character, luckily enough the digits symbols are consecutive in the ascii map, so for example:

 ```c
 '0' + 1 // will contain the symbol '1'
 '0' + 5 // will contain the symbol '5'
 ```

 How to get the single digits will depend on what base we are using (the most common are base 8, 10 and 16), let's assume we want for now just print decimals (base 10).

-For doing this we will use a property of division by 10, that the remainder of any integer number divided by 10 is always the same as the least significant digit, this means that for example $1235/10=123.5$ and $1235 \mod 10=5$, remember that in C (and other programming languages) a division between integers will ignore any decimal digit, so this means that $1235=123$.
+To get decimal strings we will use a property of division by 10: _The remainder of any integer number divided by 10 is always the same as the least significant digit. _

+As an example consider the number 1235:  $1235/10=123.5$ and $1235 \mod 10=5$, remember that in C (and other programming languages) a division between integers will ignore any decimal digit, so this means that $1235=123$.
 And what if now we divide 123 by 10? yes we get 3 as remainder, below the full list of divisions for the number 1235:

 * $1235/10 = 123$ and $1235 \mod 10 = 5$
 * $123/10 = 12$ and $123 \mod 10 = 3$